 AI-impact context

 For Security+ prep, AI can explain concepts, generate practice questions, help compare controls, summarize a log snippet, or draft an incident timeline.
 It can also invent tool behavior, miss environment-specific context, or overstate certainty.
-The useful candidate verifies the answer against a lab, official docs, packet/log evidence, or a known framework.
+The useful candidate verifies the answer against a lab, official docs, sample/log evidence, or a known framework.

 A strong AI-aware Security+ portfolio note is simple: take one security operations scenario, ask AI for a response checklist, run the scenario in a lab or simulated log set, mark what was correct, mark what was incomplete, and explain what evidence changed your decision.
 That demonstrates judgment.